 Now that we know what dust mites are, where they live in our homes, and the danger they can pose it is time to find out to get rid of them.

-- Replace old items which collect dust and provide an all you can eat buffet for dust mites.
-This may seem like a rather drastic measure to take but dust mites often live deep inside the fibres and are difficult to remove, if you cannot remove all traces of the mites they will quickly re-establish themselves.
-Common household items such as pillows, mattresses and blankets have shorter lifespans than most people realise which is why it is better to replace them rather than wasting your time and money on ineffective cleaning methods.
+- Replace old items which collect dust and provide an all you can eat buffet for dust mites. and provide an all you can eat buffet for dust mites.
+This may seem like a rather drastic measure to take, but dust mites often live deep inside the fibres and that’s why they’re and are difficult to remove., Iif you cannot remove all traces of the mites they will quickly re-establish themselves.
+Common household items such as pillows, mattresses, and blankets have shorter lifespans than most people realise which is why it is better to replace them rather than wasting your time and money on ineffective cleaning methods.

-- Reduce the humidity in your home, dust mites love warm humid environments so air your home regularly, if you live in an area with high levels of moisture consider buying a dehumidifier or an air purifier to help keep your home dry.
+- Reduce the humidity and temperature in your home.
+Dust mites love warm humid environments. so air your home regularly.
+If you live in an a hot area with high levels of moisture consider buying a dehumidifier or an air purifier.
+This will keep your home dry.
+You can also use your air conditioner to lower temperatures to about 21 degrees.

 - Allow as much sunlight into your home as possible.
 Hang bedding and clothing outside or in areas with a lot of direct sunlight, air heavy rugs and curtains as often as possible as direct sunlight kills dust mites.